+Revenue recognition (continued)

-(iii) Interest income
+Interest income

-Interest income is accrued on a time basis, by reference to the principal outstanding and at the effective interest rate applicable, which is the rate that exactly discounts the estimated future cash receipts through the expected life of the financial asset to the asset's net carrying amount.
+Interest income is accrued on a time basis, by reference to the principal outstanding and at the effective interest rate applicable, which is the rate that exactly discounts the estimated future cash receipts through the expected life of the financial asset.
+Interest income is recognised to the extent that is probable that future economic benefits will flow to the Group and these can be measured reliably.

-(iv) Rent receivable
+Rent receivable